webplatform/docs/concepts/general_programming/How_does_a_computer_work/index.md

 ---
-title: How does a computer work?
+title: 'How does a computer work?'
 readiness: 'Ready to Use'
 summary: 'So, you think your computer is smart?
 It can do math faster than most people, even complex physics and accounting algorithms.
 How does it do that?'
 tags: